-3.5 Restframe UV Properties
+3.5 Rest-frame UV properties

-With precise positions and redshifts available for the radioidentified SMGs in C05, this sample has also been an important basis for more detailed study of the morphologies, stellar populations and stellar/dynamical and halo mass (e.g. Smail et al. 2004; Chapman et al. 2005; Swinbank et al. 2004, 2005, 2006; Borys et al. 2005; Greve et al. 2005; Pope et al. 2006; Tacconi et al. 2006).
-These studies rely on a combination of high resolution imaging with HST, as well as multi-band photometry and spectroscopy from optical, near- and mid-infrared wavelengths.
+With precise positions and redshifts available for the rSMGs in C05, this sample has also been an important basis for more detailed study of the morphologies, stellar populations and stellar/dynamical and halo mass (e.g. Smail et al. 2004; Swinbank et al. 2004; Borys et al. 2005; C05; Greve et al. 2005; Swinbank et al. 2005; Pope et al. 2006; Swinbank et al. 2006).
+These studies rely on a combination of high-resolution imaging with Hubble Space

+Telescope HST, as well as multiband photometry and spectroscopy from optical, near- and mid-infrared wavelengths.
 In particular, the stellar populations have been probed using optical, near- and mid-infrared colours to constrain the stellar SED from the rest-frame UV to near-infrared.

 The next step in our comparison is therefore to examine the stellar populations and masses of model SMGs.
 We start by comparing the predicted B- and R-band magnitudes of SMGs to those from C05.
 At the median redshift of the C05 sample, the observed B- and R-bands sample the rest-frame UV, which is very sensitive to the instantaneous SFR, as well as the level of dust extinction.
-For model SMGs in the redshift range z = 0.9-3.5 the mean B- and R-band magnitudes are $B{AB} = 24.0 \pm 1.3$ and $R{AB} = 23.9^{+2.0}{-1.0}$ .
-In comparison the SMGs from C05 have $B{AB} = 24.8 \pm 1.2$ , $R{AB} = 24.3 \pm 2.0$ , slightly fainter and redder than the models predict but with significant overlap (just considering the median (B - R) colours, we note that an additional obscuration of E(B-V) = 0.2 in the model galaxies would make the model B-R colours agree with observations).
-The model SMGs have significant overlap in their observed optical colours with BX/BM galaxies: 45% of model SMGs have colours consistent with BX galaxies, whilst another 10% have colours consistent with BM galaxies.
+For model SMGs in the redshift range z = 0.9-3.5, the mean Band R-band magnitudes are $B{AB} = 24.0 \pm 1.3$ and $R{AB} = 23.9^{+2.0}{-1.0}$.
+In comparison, the SMGs from C05 have $B{AB} = 24.8 \pm 1.2$, R{AB} = 24.3 ± 2.0 , slightly fainter and redder than the models predict but with significant overlap [just considering the median (B - R)colours, we note that an additional obscuration of E(B - V) = 0.2in the model galaxies would make the model B - R colours agree with observations].
+The model SMGs have significant overlap in their observed optical colours with BX/BM galaxies: 45 per cent of model SMGs have colours consistent with BX galaxies, whilst another 10 per cent have colours consistent with BM galaxies.
 This mix of BX/BM is comparable to the observational constraints from C05.